Take Action at the Cancer Center

 - Women on Top of Their Game Foundation, Inc.

-Each UI Cancer Center partner is integral to meeting the cancer needs of our communities.
+Each University of Illinois Cancer Center partner is integral to meeting the cancer needs of our communities.
 Partnerships may vary and change with time based on the level of engagement and structure of each partnership’s goals, expectations, and interdependencies.
 The levels of community partnerships include:

 - Communicate: Inter-agency information share, such as networking